JeanPyerC/Rutgers-Module_1_Challenge/README.md

 # Rutgers-Module 1 Challenge
 ## Overview of Project
-&nbsp;&nbsp;&nbsp;&nbsp; Purpose of this project is to review the theater outcomes by Launch Date and the outcomes based on goals.
-To analyst the data by measuring certain characteristics in order to tell a story.
-Doing so we are able to view Amazing Data,
+&nbsp;&nbsp;&nbsp;&nbsp; Purpose of this project is to review the theater outcomes by launch date and the outcomes based on goals.
+To analyze the data by measuring certain characteristics in order to tell a story, and to create a graph to better help visualize.
+Below you can view the graphs as I describe what is going on.

 &nbsp;&nbsp;&nbsp;&nbsp;By viewing the *Theater Outcomes by Lauch Date*, you can view many things about the image.
-The data shows that during the spring, we have a high number of Succesful startups, and a high number of people participating.
-You can also see a the data points declining after spring.
+The data shows that during the spring, we have a high number of successful startups, and a high number of people participating.
+You can also see the data points declining after spring.
 This could be considered a seasonal trend, meaning during the spring we have a high number of kickstarters, however during the winter or fall, we have a low number.

-&nbsp;&nbsp;&nbsp;&nbsp;By viewing *Outcomes based on Goal*, you can view the number of success rates based on goals.
+&nbsp;&nbsp;&nbsp;&nbsp;By viewing *Outcomes based on Goal* by subcategory *Plays*, you can view the number of success rates based on that one subcategory.
 For example, if your goal is above $25,000, you have a small chance in achieving your goal.
-IF your goal is below $25,000, you have a better chance in achieving your goal.
-This can be a useful tool when looking into trendsto help clients achieve their goal.
+If your goal is below $25,000, you have a better chance in achieving your goal.
+This can be a useful tool to show others when they want to start their own kickstater related within that feild.

 ![Theater Outcomes by Lauch Date](Module%201%20Challenge/Theater_Outcomes_vs_Launch.png)